by John Armstrong

 If HARVEY Oswald lived in California in late 1955, as suggested in the note found in his file at Warren Easton High School, and the job description shown in the Folsom Exhibit below, this would explain how he knew about Murray Chotiner.
 The 4/12 "YEARS EXPERIENCE," shown below and listed as one of LHO's "Civilian Occupations," indicates he worked four months (4/12) as an Office Boy, likely for Murray Chotiner in California.
 HARVEY Oswald's only other work experience as a teenager was working in New Orleans at Dolly Shoe.

 HARVEY and his caretaker/mother may have left New Orleans near the end of 1955 and moved to San Digeo.
 Six months later, in June, 1956 HARVEY and the Marguerite Oswald impostor re-located once again to Ft.
 Worth, and moved into an apartment in a two-story brick building at 4936 Collinwood.
 Robert Oswald moved in with them and opened a savings account at the West Side State Bank, listing his address as 4936 Collinwood.
-Robert and his future wife, Vada, became engaged while he was living in this apartment.
-According to Mrs. James Taylor (landlady), Lee (HARVEY) Oswald lived in this apartment until he joined the Marines in October, and Robert stayed in the apartment until he and Vada were married on November 20 (1956).
+Robert and his future wife, Vada Mercer, became engaged while he was living in this apartment.
+According to their landlady, Mrs. James Taylor, Lee (HARVEY) Oswald lived in this apartment until he joined the Marines in October.
+Robert Oswald stayed in the apartment until he and Vada were married on November 21, 1956.
 Robert never introduced his future wife to HARVEY or to the Marguerite Oswald imposter, even though he was living with both of them, probably because these people were not related to him.
 It should also be noted that John Pic told the FBI that in his estimation Robert Oswald knows considerably more about Lee Harvey Oswald than he does.
 These are some of the reasons that Robert Oswald, and his knowledge of both HARVEY and LEE, is one of the few living "smoking guns."

 After relocating to Ft.
 Worth, HARVEY Oswald enrolled in Arlington Heights High School on September 6, 1956.
 But the short, thin HARVEY Oswald was not recognized by classmates who knew the much taller, husky LEE Oswald only three years earlier in grammar school.
 Richard Garrett knew LEE Oswald quite well in grade school and watched as (HARVEY) Oswald walked up to him in the hall at Arlington Heights.
 Garrett told Life Magazine, "I remember I had to look down to talk to him, and it seemed strange, because he had been the tallest, the most dominant member of our group in grammar school.
 He looked like he was just lost.
 He was very different from the way I remember him.
 And he tried to sell me on communism."
 Phillip Anderson, who knew LEE Oswald well in grade school and spent the night at his house on several occasions, said the Oswald he met at Arlington Heights High School was "not the same person" that he knew in grade school.
 Three weeks after enrolling at Arlington Heights, HARVEY Oswald withdrew from school and joined the Marines.